 - Reducing signal fading influence, diversity.
 TDMA access characteristics, digital signal equalization.
 Specific modulations in mobile systems.

-- Architecture of GSM system, characteristics of physical layer, burst groups in GSM.
+- Second generation mobile systems.
+Architecture of GSM system, characteristics of physical layer, burst groups in GSM.

 - Spread spectrum systems fundamentals, CDMA access.
-1 Third generation mobile system main characteristics, capacity, soft handover.
+Third generation mobile system main characteristics, capacity, soft handover.
+Performance comparison of second- and third-generation mobile systems.